raff-run/VaganteModLoader/README.md

 5. Create a "MyNewShopSongMod" folder inside Mods\\
 6. Create a "sfx" folder inside Mods\\MyNewShopSongMod
 7. Place your modified shop_theme.ogg inside it
 8. Done!
-Now just run the modloader and test your mod
+Now just run the modloader and test your mod (By right-clicking VaganteModLoader.ps1 and selecting Run with Powershell)
 9. Distribute your mod by uploading MyNewShopSongMod.
 An easy way to do so is to create a .zip of it and use any host to upload.

 # Notes